KMKfw/kmk_firmware/docs/split_keyboards.md

 ## Wired UART
 Wired connections can use UART over 1 or 2 wires.
-With 2 wires, you will be able to syncronize the halves allowing additional features in some extensions.
+With 2 wires, you will be able to synchronize the halves allowing additional features in some extensions.
 ```python
 from kb import data_pin
 :from kmk.modules.split import Split, SplitType